Tinformant/pythia/README.md

 Questions is doing bfs or dfs

+## Quotes by Emre
+What I envisioned the new search strategy to be was: to follow what the hierarchical strategy is doing except when there are many candidate trace points in one level of the hierarchy, where we could split them like the flat search.
+According to what I saw, hierarchical search spends the most time on finding which tracepoint in a level is problematic and doesn't use the happens-before relationships like the flat search which would speed up this part of the search.

 ## TODO
 4: "The search strategies are provided a problematic group, and the number of trace points to enable."